AngeloJacobo/RISC-V/README.md

 Inside the `testbench` folder are the following:
  - `rv32i_soc_TB.v` = testbench for `rv32i_soc`
  - `hexfile` folder = contains the `inst.hex` for the test instructions
- - `scripts` folder = contains scripts for Modelsim and Vivado simulation
+ - `scripts/` folder = contains scripts for Modelsim and Vivado simulation

+ Other files at the top directory:
+ - `test.sh` = script for automated testing with an ISS
+ - `rv_asm.bat` = batch file used by `test.sh` for compilation of assembly files
+ - `testbank/` folder = contains the assembly files used as testcases for the ISS

 ## INTERFACE
 Below is the interface for `rv32i_core`: